CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-[Task creation](https://github.com/containerd/containerd/blob/2f60e389a03740339c9c2762004fdcb5de489b09/services/tasks/local.go#L128) is handled by the underlying container runtime.
-Containerd multiplexes OCI runtimes therefore we need to lookup which runtime to use and call it to create a task.
+[Task creation](https://github.com/containerd/containerd/blob/2f60e389a03740339c9c2762004fdcb5de489b09/services/tasks/local.go#L128) is handled by the underlying container runtime. _containerd_ multiplexes OCI runtimes, therefore we need to lookup which runtime to use to create the task.
 The first and default runtime is _runc_.
-The [create](https://github.com/containerd/containerd/blob/4c16017e2f372598d5169965d1c8758cc1bfcce5/runtime/v1/linux/runtime.go#L154) for this runtime ends up running the external process _runc_, but it does so indrectly using a _shim_.
+The [create](https://github.com/containerd/containerd/blob/4c16017e2f372598d5169965d1c8758cc1bfcce5/runtime/v1/linux/runtime.go#L154) for this runtime ends up running the external process _runc_, but it does so indirectly using a _shim_.

-If Containerd were to crash, information on running containers would be lost.
-To mitigate this, Containerd [creates a management process](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/shim/client/client.go#L55) for each container called a shim.
+If _containerd_ were to crash, information about running containers would be lost.
+To protect against this, _containerd_ [creates a management process](https://github.com/containerd/containerd/blob/bf5a4246798a6c1b1b0af4810fbb2d53eac91112/runtime/v1/shim/client/client.go#L55) for each container called a shim.
 The shim will call an OCI runtime to create and start a container, and then perform its duty of monitoring the container to capture the exit code and manage standard IO.

 Within [nested code](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/proc/init.go#L109), the shim will use [go-runc bindings](https://github.com/containerd/go-runc) to start <code class="inline-highlight">/run/containerd/runc</code> with the [Create](https://github.com/containerd/go-runc/blob/master/runc.go#L140) command.
-More on runc in the next section.
+More on _runc_ in the next section.

-Containerd will store information about running containers in <code class="inline-highlight">/var/run/containerd</code>.
+In the event where _containerd_ does crash, it can recover by communicating with the shims, and reading state from <code class="inline-highlight">/var/run/containerd</code>.

-##### Task Start
+#### Task Start

-Now that the container has been created, starting the task simply [directs the shim](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/process.go#L124) to [start the process](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/proc/init.go#L258) by calling [runc start](https://github.com/containerd/go-runc/blob/master/runc.go#L181)
+Now that the container has been created, starting the task simply [directs the shim](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/process.go#L124) to [start the process](https://github.com/containerd/containerd/blob/master/runtime/v1/linux/proc/init.go#L258) by calling [_runc_ start](https://github.com/containerd/go-runc/blob/master/runc.go#L181)

-# Runc
+## Runc

-[Runc](https://github.com/opencontainers/runc) is a command-line tool for spawning and running containers according to the OCI specification.
-Perfoming a similar job to LXC, it abstracts away the Linux kernel calls needed to create a container.
+[_runc_](https://github.com/opencontainers/runc) is a command-line tool for spawning and running containers according to the OCI specification.
+Performing a similar job to LXC, it abstracts away the Linux kernel calls needed to create a container.

-## Create
+### Create

 {% highlight go %}
 var createCommand = cli.Command{